kchu25/biology/blog/lacI/deepReplacI.md

 **The Question:** If you change one or more amino acids (the building blocks of proteins), will the lock still work?

-<sup>*Amino acids are like LEGO bricks that snap together to form proteins.
-LacI has 360 of these bricks in a specific order.*</sup>
+> *Amino acids are like LEGO bricks that snap together to form proteins.
+LacI has 360 of these bricks in a specific order.*

 ---